Table of content

 Let's move on to the different types of social proof to increase sales and revenue.

-Types of Social Proof
+Types of Social Proof Marketing

-Below are seven categories of best social proof that can be incorporated into your e-commerce website.
-Now let's dive in.
+Below are seven categories of best social proof that can be incorporated into your eCommerce website.
+Now let’s dive in.

-User Generated Content (UGC)
+1. User Generated Content (UGC)

 It helps visitors to trust not only the product but also your brand.
 Remember, capture reviews from other sources like Trustpilot, Google My Business, Yelp, and many more; that you can add on social media or website pages.

-Happy Customer Reviews
+2. Happy Customer Reviews

-Create a branded hashtag that your customers can use to share their reviews and encourage them to get featured on their page or provide a free trial for the software.
+Create a branded hashtag that your customers can use to share their reviews and encourage them to get featured on the page or provide a free trial for the software.
 The strategy can work on every platform but is most effective on Instagram.
-You can also add reviews on your website's different pages, showcase user proof in your product review sections, and use against the opposing social proof defense.

 Sharing a positive review from your happy customers can influence visitors to check out the product page and convert them into potential customers.
 For example, brands are using social platforms to reach larger audiences and share happy customer reviews to build trust among them.

-Wisdom of the Crowd
+3. Wisdom of the Crowd

 This means combining answers from a diverse crowd to showcase better and positive reviews about your product or services.
 As humans, we tend to do the same thing that many others do; if thousands of people buy that product, people will buy the same.
+It works on the phenomenon of “FOMO” and creates social influence.

-Press mentions and Awards
+4. Press Mentions and Awards

 When people in a target market see that an individual or organization has received recognition or praise from a trusted source (such as a well-respected media outlet), they may be more likely to view that individual or organization more favorably and trust their guidance.

-In this way, press releases and awards can serve as a form of third party influence, helping to build credibility and trust among potential customers, clients, or followers within the target market.
+In this way, press releases and awards can serve as a form of third-party influence, helping to build credibility and trust among potential customers, clients, or followers within the target market.

 Overall, these mentions and awards can be a powerful form of social proof for building credibility and trust among the desired audience.

-Use Numbers as Social Proof strategy
+5. Use Numbers as a Social Proof Strategy

 Let your numbers speak about your product.

-Show how many people have bought the product, how many people bought it recently, how many satisfied users you have or how many are purchasing that ebook.
+Show how many people have bought the product, how many people bought it recently, how many satisfied users you have, or how many are purchasing that ebook.
+Tell your visitors about the numbers.

 You can also display real-time stats of how many people are currently viewing the same page or product, how many buyers are now purchasing the product, or the number of live website visitors; that can be a great use of social proof to create fear of missing among the visitors.

 You can show several purchases, signups, registrations, and any number that can be a social proof example for your brand.
 In addition, you can add popup notifications showing recent sales, review notifications, the number of visitors, and many more using social proof plugins or software tools.

-Leverage Influencer Marketing strategy
+6. Leverage Influencer Marketing Strategy

 Imagine your brand gets an endorsement from one such big influencer or brand ambassador from your niche; it can increase conversions and expand your reach to new audiences.
 In addition, influencer marketing makes social proof works more effective because it's more personal.

-You can provide a free product or free trial to influencers and brand ambassadors and let them talk about the development, its features, its use, and how it helps solve potential buyers pain points.
+You can provide a free product or free trial to influencers and brand ambassadors and let them talk about the development, its features, its use, and how it helps solve potential buyers’ pain points.

-Show Case Studies
+7. Show Case Studies

 Case studies are ideal for your social proof in marketing.
 These offer a real-life example of your satisfied customers who have used and loved your product.
 Case studies are a brilliant way to connect with people and showcase how the product would help them solve their pain points.

-You can ask your users to share their stories about the product by encouraging them with discount coupons or freebies that can be added to your website, social proof to your sales pages, or shared across social network to increase traffic to your website.
+You can ask your users to share their stories about the product by encouraging them with discount coupons or freebies that can be added to your website, social proof to your sales pages, or shared across social networks to increase traffic to your website.

 For example, you can describe problems your customer was facing and how the product helped to overcome them, including direct quotes from the customer.

-Display Trust Badges
+8. Display Trust Badges

 Trust badges can be vital to increasing your conversions and boosting sales of your eCommerce business; these are badges that you place on your website and instill trust among visitors by showcasing that the product or website is legitimate.